 - I don’t enjoy large groups

 If I wanted to flip that story on its head, here’s what I’d do.
-Let’s say I want to learn Japanese, these are the steps I'd take:
+Let’s say I want to learn Japanese.

 - Establish the goal – become proficient in Japanese in six months

-- Break it into component pieces – vocabulary, grammar, conversation
+- Break the goal into component pieces – vocabulary, grammar, conversation

 - Establish daily routines – study 50 flashcards on Mondays, speak to a person fluent in Japanese for 45 minutes on Tuesdays, practice 1 new verb tense on Wednesdays, etc